If that's not going to work, my other options are:

 Thank you.
 I now understand why the controller is the limiting factor.
 It’s because overvolting a 24V 500W motor by a factor of 1.5 essentially turns it into a 36V 1125W (500x1.5x1.5) motor.

 As an experiment, I hooked up my 36V 500W controller to the original Razor (24V 250W) motor and I did NOT see an increase in top speed when running at 36V.
 Any idea why that is?
-The controller should not be a limiting factor in this case.
+The controller's current output should not be a limiting factor.

 A 36 Volt 50 Amp relay may be difficult to find so I recommend looking for a 36 Volt 50 Amp or higher rated solenoid.
 There are slight technical differences between relays and solenoids but basically they are the same thing.